-Heavy equipment freight or machinery often includes items that require specialized carriers and equipment for transportation.
+Heavy equipment hauling or machinery shipping often includes items that require specialized carriers and equipment for transportation.
 To successfully ship machinery and machine parts, you must determine the right packaging, mode, and carrier.

 Equipment shipping can encompass a wide range of items used in different industries.
 The qualification depends on the type of equipment being transported.
 Exactly what constitutes heavy equipment freight can vary depending on factors such as weight, size, and special handling requirements.